Local Refuse and Recycling Haulers

 To start refuse and recycling service at your home, please choose from one of the following service providers.
 The City of Gardner does not provide municipal refuse and recycling services; they are provided by private haulers.

-Beginning January 1, 2012, Johnson County trash haulers will be required to provide curbside recycling to all single-family homes and offer volume-based trash pricing.
-In addition, Johnson County residents will no longer be able to dispose of yard waste in landfills.
+Johnson County trash haulers provide curbside recycling to all single-family homes and offer volume-based trash pricing.
+In addition, Johnson County residents may not dispose of yard waste in landfills.
 Instead, the following options will help you properly dispose of it:

 - Conveniently Curbside: Most haulers plan to provide curbside yard waste collection services to their customers for a fee.

 - Backyard Compost Bin: Leaves, grass clippings and even food waste can be easily managed on-site with a backyard composting bin.

 - Leave it on the Lawn: Grass clippings and fallen leaves can be mulched onto the lawn using a mulching mower.